instituteofcancerresearch/SOPRANO/docs/cli/soprano-annotate.md

 :   Provide a genome assembly that is compatible with the input VCF source files.
 By default, this assumed to be GRCh38.

+`-k | --keep_missing`

+:   (N/Y) Choose to continue if there is a file that doesn't work in a large batch rather than failing all.
+Default is N, to fail.